HQarroum/ssm-supercharged/README.md

 ### OpenSSH

-We are first going to ensure that an SSH connection can be successfullly tunneled to your instance.
-To do so, simply enter the following command with the identifier of your instance.
+First ensure that an SSH connection can be successfullly tunneled to your instance.
+To do so, simply enter the following command with the identifier of the EC2 instance you would like to connect to.

 ```bash
 ssh user@i-example